Whose Insurance Pays My Medical Bills After a Dog Bite?

-One of the questions we get asked about often is whose insurance pay medical bills after a dog bite.
+One of the questions the dog bite lawyers at our San Antonio personal injury law firm get asked about often is whose insurance pay medical bills after a dog bite.
 At first impression, this question may seem like it deserves a simple answer, but once you understand how liability insurance works, you will see that the answer isn’t so easy.

 First of all, the dog owner’s health insurance won’t cover a dog bite to someone other than the owner because health insurance ensures the covered individual only – in other words, it’s not liability insurance that can be used to cover someone else for the insured person’s negligence or bad acts, or for anything another person’s dog or animal does.